Review of Spatone an Iron Deficiency Anaemia Supplement

 There is also apple flavour available, which was the box that I was sent for review, and I absolutely loved!
 It’s like taking a shot of apple juice with no trace of iron in the flavour.
 I loved it.
 I did want to try the original though, and ordered myself 2 boxes as soon as my month long trial ran out!

 The efficacy of the product is one that I was very surprised by.
 My desperation for a new supplement was what led me to trial the product.
 And as soon as I had run out I could feel what I would describe as the colour draining out of me.
 Sure, my pallor did return, but so did my fatigue.
 I, frankly, cannot see myself being without this supplement again!
 I feel like myself again and just as good as I did before I started having this health issue.

 As a blogger we work with different companies and brands and review all sorts of products that we think you may like or benefit from.
 From clothing to beauty products to restaurants it’s all part of the job.
 And honestly, nothing brings me more job fulfillment than being able to share with you something that may really change your life.

 In this case sharing something that has become part of my life and has improved my health is an absolute joy!
-I hope that if you suffer from iron-deficiency anaemia you will consider giving Spatone® a try or recommend it to someone who may need it.
+I hope that if you suffer from iron-deficiency anaemia you will consider giving Spatone® a try.
+Or you can even recommend it to someone who may need it.
 It’s a life changer and something that I will never be without!